synthesizer-project/synference/README.md

-from synthesizer.grid import Grid from synthesizer.instruments import FilterCollection, Instrument from synthesizer.parametric import SFH, ZDist from synthesizer.emission_models.stellar import IntrinsicEmission from unyt import Msun, Myr from sbifitter import draw_from_hypercube
+from synthesizer.grid import Grid from synthesizer.instruments import FilterCollection, Instrument from synthesizer.parametric import SFH, ZDist from synthesizer.emission_models import IntrinsicEmission from unyt import Msun, Myr from sbifitter import draw_from_hypercube, generate_sfh_basis

 N = 10_000  # Number of galaxies in the mock catalogue